tdsmale/tdsmale.github.io/Jungian.md

 ##### Parental
 - Constructive: Hospitality.
 Finds it constructive to promote a mutually welcoming atmosphere.
 - Repressed: Expenditure.
-Represses the adoption of aggressive self-interest.
+Represses the adoption of Forceful self-interest.

 ##### Childish
 - Indulgant: Tangentiality.
 Can over-indulge emphasising cooperative structural possibilities.